muzzamilr/design-tokens-blog/design-tokens-blog.md

 ```sh
 npm create vite
 ```
 this command will prompt some options and you need to name the project, choose React as library and JavaScript as language.
-You can test if the project is setup is correct by running command:
+You can test if the project setup is correct by running command:
 ```sh
 npm start dev
 ```